 C. The Social Preference:

 Will the village and court prefer Unconstrained Ostracism or Constrained Ostracism?
-Unconstrained is closer to the U.S. regime; Constrained is closer to the Japanese (and to Whitman's European regime; see Sec.
-IV).
+Unconstrained is closer to the U.S. regime, Constrained to the Japanese (and to Whitman’s European regime; see Section IV).

 If the target’s personal benefit B is high enough, the target is going to offend no matter what.
 Ostracism fails to deter, and the courts are unimportant.
 In that case, the

 no-ostracism rule is best for the village and for society.
 This sounds bad, but if B is large and C and D (the costs to village and outsiders) are also large, society can simply turn to criminal law, which lies outside our model.
 Hence Proposition 2: